 The culture of poverty also contributes to serious and violent forms of delinquency.
-For example, John MacDonald and Angela Gover found that economic and cultural problems were particularly closely related to homicide committed by adolescents and young adults.
+John MacDonald and Angela Gover found that economic and cultural problems were particularly closely related to homicide committed by adolescents and young adults.
 In fact, criminologists have provided compelling evidence to support the idea that concentrated disadvantage-that is, life in the most economically impoverished, racially segregated neighborhoods-is related to delinquency.
 Far from being a pervasive problem, serious delinquency and violence among African Americans are overwhelmingly limited to the "worst" neighborhoods in the United States, the very places that define concentrated disadvantage.

-Another explanation for why African Americans are proportionately more likely to commit crime suggests that their life-experiences have contributed to the development of a hostile view of larger society and its values.
-According to this perspective, African Americans have constructed a culture with distinctive modes of dress, speech, and conduct that are at odds with the cultural trappings of the larger society.
-Crime, then, is the result of African Americans not respecting the values of the larger society and being more willing to flaunt social norms.
+Another explanation for why African Americans are proportionately more likely to commit crime suggests that their life experiences have contributed to the development of a hostile view of larger society and its values.
+According to this perspective, African Americans have constructed a culture with distinctive modes of dress, speech, and conduct that are at

+Code of the Street